 Some inventions in that revolutionized the motion picture industry had their beginnings in Arkansas.
 In 1912, Pine Bluff native Freeman Owens was awarded the first of several patents which helped formulate what is today's modern film industry.
 Some of his inventions include an improved version of motion picture cameras and projectors, slow motion for motion picture cameras and projectors in 1920, and perhaps most importantly, Phonofilm - the first synchronized sound and film apparatus in 1923.

 Owens and his groundbreaking discoveries are honored in his hometown of Pine Bluff with a mural, pictured above.
 Also in the mural is another motion picture revolutionary, Gilbert Maxwell Anderson, who starred in the first western movie production, The Great Train Robbery in 1903.
 Anderson, born in Little Rock and raised in Pine Bluff, is more commonly known by his screen name, "Bronco Billy."

+Arkansas is one of the top places to film TV shows and movies in the South.
 If you're interested in filming a production in Arkansas, visit www.ArkansasProduction.com

 to discover how the state can be of assistance to you.